hannorein/rebound/docs/simulationreferenceframes.md

 Variational equations are not affected by this operation.

 ## Centre-of-mass frame
-You can also move a simulation to the centre-of-mass frame, the inertial frame where the centre-of-mass is at the origin.
+You can also move a simulation to the center-of-mass frame, the inertial frame where the center-of-mass is at the origin.
 === "C"
     ```c
     struct reb_simulation* r = reb_simulation_create();